nickyiliwang0000/h/programming-fundamentals/debugging-javascript.md

 Multi-line comments are also great for "hiding" large blocks of code so you can try something new without erasing your old code.

-**Get used to commenting your code.** Comments help you (or other developer)understand your code in the future.
+**Get used to commenting your code.** Comments help you (or other developer) understand your code in the future.

 ## Debugging tools

 _Functions_ are chunks of code that do something.
 Functions can be repeated as many times as you want.
-We can create our own functions (to be discussed later) but there are many handy ones already built into JavaScript for debugging purposes.
+We can create our own functions but there are many handy ones already built into JavaScript that we can use for debugging.

 ### Function basics
-To get the function to execute, you have to **call the function** using the function name followed by parentheses:
+To get the function to execute, you have to **call** it using the function name followed by parentheses:

 ```js
 functionName();
 ```